Russel-Mendes/Indirect-Keras-Node.js-Server-Template/README.md

-# Indirect Keras Node.js Server Template Work In Progress
+# Offload Node.js Flask Server Work In Progress

-As Machine Learning becomes more effecient and more available to the masses, there more applications for the technology in many fields.
-One of the limiting factors for machine learning deployment are the large models for a task.
-Often times, a machine learning product has a large model which cannot be easily be deployed to the client.
+As data processing becomes more effecient and more ubiquotous in products, there are more applications for the technology in many fields.
+One of the limiting factors for this technology are the large model.
+Often times, data models are large which limits deployment.
 In addition to deployment issues, sometimes the model itself is proprietary.
 One solution to these problems is remote deployment through a webserver.
 This project tries to emulate this pipeline.
 By using a Node.js server that calls a remote Flask powered server housing a machine learning model, the client to product can be emulated.

 The goal of this project is to create an example webproduct.
 The website will be run with a Node.js server backend.
 This server will communicate with a Flask server for calculations.
 For the example, this project will emulate a basic classification and clustering website.